JeremieSiller/libft/README.md

 | :---                          | :---        | :---           |
 | shows the prototype of the function.
 To save space the keyword *const* remains unused | a really short description.
 For a longer description please read the manual | external functions used (f.e free, malloc) |

-> Description of the library the real function are from
+> Description of the library the real functions are from

 **How to use:**